People with ‘close connections’ to the UK to be prioritised for social housing

 Applicants will be required to demonstrate a connection to the UK for at least 10 years and their local area for at least two years.

-People with “close connections” to the UK and their local area are to be favoured for social housing, the Government is to announce.
+People with “close connections” to the UK and their local area are to be favoured for social housing, under a new Government consultation.

+Housing minister Lee Rowley defended the Government’s record on building social housing, in the face of longstanding calls from charities and housing organisations for greater investment in this area.

+But he stated there will “never be enough” social housing, adding that it must be allocated in a way which is “fair and which people have confidence in”.

 Applicants will be required to demonstrate a connection to the UK for at least 10 years and their local area for at least two years in an “overhaul” of the system.